realA10001986/Flux-Capacitor/README.md

 If no TCD is present, keep your FC operating in AP-mode.

-If you have a [Time Circuits Display](https://tcd.out-a-ti.me), you can connect your FC to the TCD's own WiFi network: Click on "WiFi Configuration" and either select "TCD-AP" from the top of the page or enter "TCD-AP" under *WiFi network name (SSID)*.
+If you have a [Time Circuits Display](https://tcd.out-a-ti.me), you can connect your FC to the TCD's own WiFi network: Click on "WiFi Configuration" and either select "TCD-AP" from the top of the page or enter "TCD-AP" under *Network name (SSID)*.
 If you password-proteced your TCD-AP, enter this password below.
 See [here](#car-setup) for more details.

 After completing WiFi setup, your FC is ready for use; you can also continue configuring it to your personal preferences through the Config Portal.